jgnewman/hart/README.md

 }, 1000)
 ```

 Using `id`s is almost always the recommended course of action.
 The only reason this behavior isn't default is because it requires caching previous props.
-Since fragments are just functions, Hart needs a way to identify a cached group of previous props for any given invocation of the same function so its up to you to provide that identifier via an `id`.
+Since fragments are just functions, Hart needs a way to identify a cached group of previous props for any given invocation of the same function so it's up to you to provide that identifier via an `id`.

 ## Prefab Fragments

 Part of Hart's philosophy is that its core should be as tiny as possible to facilitate web apps everywhere.
 However, there are solutions to a few common use cases that lie outside the responsibilities of the core framework that you can include in your build as desired.
 Those solutions are...

-### Form Inputs

-> TODO: These are not working right at all lol.
-Essentially, when you get to the end of a field, it keeps jumping back to show you the beginning.
-Also, textareas get ALL jumbled.
-Need a better way to handle this.

-> TODO: Still haven't tested nesting children for fragments.
-Does it work?
-What happens when we compare children as part of props for an ID'd fragment?
-Will it always recalc?
-Get caught in a circular update loop forever?
+> TODO: Make a router probably.